oshaughn/research-projects-RIT/GETTING_STARTED.md

 ```
 ./command-single.sh
 ```
+(This command will run anywhere; however, it will only test the GPU configuration if you run it on a machine with a GPU, like pcdev13 or pcdev11 at CIT)

 The workflow loosely consists of two parts: worker ILE jobs, which evaluate the marginalized likelihood; and fitting/posterior jobs, which fit the marginalized likelihood and estimate the posterior distribution.
 Other nodes help group the output of individual jobs and iterations together.
 Unless otherwise noted, all quantities provided are detector-frame;  we haven't added automation for source-frame yet.